digital-land/digital-land/content/guidance/brownfield-sites/create-your-csv-file.md

 ### SitePlanURL
 Enter the URL of a webpage hosting the site plan, beginning with either “http://” or “https://”.

-### GeoY Latitude
+### GeoY
 Enter the latitude of a point close to the centre of the site.
 The value should be 6 or fewer decimal places, using the WGS84 or ETRS89 coordinate systems specified by the open standards for government guidance on [exchange of location](https://www.gov.uk/government/publications/open-standards-for-government/exchange-of-location-point).
-This field was formerly called “GeoY”.

-### GeoX Longitude
+### GeoX
 Enter the longitude of a point close to the centre of the site.
 The value should be 6 or fewer decimal places, using the WGS84 or ETRS89 coordinate system specified by the open standards for government guidance on [exchange of location](https://www.gov.uk/government/publications/open-standards-for-government/exchange-of-location-point).
-This field was formerly called “GeoX”.

-!
+{{% inset-text %}}
 Be sure to check that you don’t mix up the latitude (Geo Y) and longitude (Geo X) values.
 Any location in the UK will have a latitude (Geo Y) from about 49 to 57 and a longitude (Geo X) from about -7 to 2.
+{{% /inset-text %}}

 ### Hectares
 Enter the land area of the site in hectares, up to 2 decimal places.